marcosrenan/marcosrenan/README.md

 ### Hello there!
-My name is Marcos Renan Vasconcelos Magalhães.
-I'm a PhD Candidate in Economics at CAEN/UFC.
+I am a PhD candidate in Economics at CAEN-UFC.
+I am currently working at the Center of Technological Studies (Centec) as an Economic Researcher Analyst in Fortaleza/Brazil.
+I look for simple model solutions to real world problems.

 ### Facts about me:
 - Macro(economist) 📊